Best Time to Visit Taipei, Taiwan: When to Go & Weather Guide

 Christmas Lights in Winter

-December is the driest month in Taipei with only 60mm of rain.
+December is the driest month in Taipei, with only 60mm of rain.
 Chinese New Year falls between late January and early February.
-Make sure to plan your Taipei accommodations well ahead if you plan to travel during this holiday.
+Make sure to book your accommodations well ahead if you plan to travel during this holiday.

 Late winter also marks the beginning of cherry blossom season in Taipei.
-The cherry blossoms often emerge around Taipei in February and last until the end of March.
+The cherry blossoms often emerge in February and last until the end of March.

-With the cooler temperatures pack warmer clothing in your travel rucksack including an all-season coat.
+With the cooler temperatures, pack warmer clothing, including an all-season coat.
 Daytime temperatures are still relatively mild, but the evenings will get chillier.
 Dressing in layers is recommended.

 January

-January is the coldest month in Taipei, but also one of the driest.
+January is the coldest month in Taipei but also one of the driest.
 It’s still mild enough for comfortable travel.
-Chinese New Year sometimes falls at the end of the month.
-It’s a busy time to travel in and around Taipei.
-Be sure to book your accommodation well ahead.
+Chinese New Year sometimes falls at the end of the month and it’s a busy time to travel in & around Taipei.
+Be sure to book your accommodation well ahead if you’re visiting during the festival.

 • Average Temperature: 16ºC (61ºF)